yawitzd/DSI-NYC-1/curriculum/week-06/2.0-morning-pair-program/readme.md

 ('Tamara', 'Michael')
 ```

-## 1. Maximum sum of three elements
+## 1. Maximum product of three elements
 Write a function that takes a list of integers and returns the largest product of three elements.

 Slack your solution to the class when you have a function that works.